shivansh-see-saw07/shivansh-see-saw07/README.md

 ## 🌟 About Me

-I'm a passionate blockchain enthusiast and a skilled fullstack developer with expertise in building decentralized applications.
-My tech stack includes:
+I'm a passionate blockchain enthusiast and a skilled fullstack developer with expertise in building decentralized applications.I love creating innovative solutions to real-world problems through blockchain technology.
+I like to work on new and unique projects , that foster creativity,and involve some form of innovation I don't believe in making things like a spotify clone or something like that just to crowd my github.

+## 🛠 Tech Stack

-- **Blockchain:** Solidity, Hardhat
+- **Languages**: Solidity, JavaScript
-- **Frontend:** React, Tailwind CSS
-- **Backend:** Node.js
+- **Frameworks**: Hardhat
-- **Other Tools:** Smart Contracts & Web3.js

-I love creating innovative solutions to real-world problems through blockchain technology.
+- **Testing**: Mocha, Chai
+- **Blockchain Tools**: Ethers.js, Chainlink
+- **Package Manager**: Yarn
+- **Code Quality**: Prettier, Solhint
+- **Deployment**: Hardhat Ignition

 ---